westonkl/InterviewPrep/README.md

   - Current Role (your headline)
   - College
   - Post College / Current Role
-  - Outside of work (how are you upskilling?)
+  - Outside of work (how are you upskilling)

 Two optional additions: Career goal, a unique fact about yourself